The Thelemic Order is a non-profit organization and Church, incorporated in the State of Delaware. US EIN 84-3433327.

 The Initiatory Arm is the branch of TTO which conducts the Thelemic Initiations, which are designed to be a modern system of powerful initiatory experiences for Thelemites.

-The Abbey of Al Qiyamah is Chartered Lodge of The Thelemic Order, located in Central, New York
+The Abbey of Al Qiyamah facilitates a Chartered Lodge of The Thelemic Order, located in Central, New York

 Ecclesia Gnostica Heterodoxa